Facts About Buddhism

 Gautama Buddha Uses Tathagata When Referring To Himself.

-This implies that Guatama Buddha was not the first person who has achieved Nirvana.
+This suggests that Guatama Buddha was not the first person to reach Nirvana and that others have done it before him.

 There Are Several Teachings Of Buddhism